- Academic Affairs

 The date on which conditions for in-state classification must be met is the last published date to register for the forthcoming term.
 In those instances where an entering class size is established and where an application deadline is stated, conditions for in-state classification must be satisfied as of the announced closing application date.

-A student may request a reevaluation of residency status by filing a Petition for Change in Classification for Tuition Purposes (hereinafter referred to as Petition) with the Office of the Registrar, 601 West Lombard Street, Suite 240, Baltimore, Maryland, 21201, for review by the Campus Classification Officer (CCO).
+A student may request a reevaluation of residency status by filing a Petition for Change in Classification for Tuition Purposes (hereinafter referred to as Petition) with the Office of the Registrar, 601 W. Lombard St., Suite 240, Baltimore, MD, 21201, for review by the Campus Classification Officer (CCO).
 A student must meet the requirements for in-state status and submit a completed Petition, including all required documents, by the last published date of registration for the term the student wishes to be classified as in-state.
 No change in status requested by the student shall be given retroactive effect prior to the term for which a timely Petition was filed.
 Only one (1) Petition per term may be filed by a student.

 A determination of in-state status is valid only if a student actually enrolls in the term in question.
-Determinations which are made in cases where the student does not actually enroll are not valid for a subsequent term (with respect to which all requirements must be independently satisfied and a new and timely Petition submitted).
+Determinations that are made in cases in which the student does not actually enroll are not valid for a subsequent term (with respect to which all requirements must be independently satisfied and a new and timely Petition submitted).
 The burden of proof rests upon the student.
 Failure to provide complete and timely documentation and responses to requests for information may result in a denial of the reevaluation.
 In the event incomplete, false, or misleading information is presented, the campus may revoke an assignment of in-state status in addition to other disciplinary actions it may initiate.

 Insofar as the burden of proof rests upon the student, failure to provide complete and timely responses for information to the University may result in a denial of the appeal.